zieren/wasted-youth-tracker/README.md

 Parents need to configure the system to correctly classify the programs run by the kid, e.g. as "game", "video", "school" etc. Classification compares the window title against a regular expression.
 If the kid uses e.g. LibreOffice and Wikipedia for school work, you can configure something like `school=LibreOffice|Wikipedia.*(Mozilla Firefox|Google Chrome)`.

 This means Wasted Youth Tracker takes a bit of work to set up, but it can classify anything.
-It is powerful enough to enforce most limitations, e.g. "1 hour for games, but no more than 30 minutes of that for Minecraft".
+It is powerful enough to enforce most limitations, e.g. "1 hour for games, but no more than 30 minutes of that for Roblox".

 Parents can see a history of the window titles of all programs the kid has been running.
 You can discuss what your kid was up to with your spouse and/or the kid themselves.